Accelerating universe at the end of time: Scaling cosmologies

-Here, the important points we want to stress are that neither the value of the constant $\smash{\Lambda}$ nor the coefficient $\smash{\gamma_*}$ can be read off simply from the dimensional reduction of a single dominating term and that this identity is only true on the field-equation solutions.
-Of course, one can also use the field $\smash{\tvarphi}$ to measure time instead of $\smash{\ttau}$.
+Here, we stress that neither the constant $\smash{\Lambda}$ nor the coefficient $\smash{\gamma_*}$ can be read off simply from the dimensional reduction of a single dominating term and that this identity is only true on the field-equation solutions.
+Evidently, one can also use $\smash{\tvarphi}$ to measure time instead of $\smash{\ttau}$.